elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 2. ### Add multilingual features

-In this segment, we will use two AI/ML services that you can use with an API call:
+In this segment, you will use two AI/ML services that you can use with an API call:

 - [Amazon Comprehend](https://aws.amazon.com/comprehend/) to detect determines the dominant language in which the question is asked, using [DetectDominantLanguage](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend/client/detect_dominant_language.html#detect-dominant-language) from [Boto3 Comprehend client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend.html):